 The most commonly available and the easiest to start off with would be the Greek tortoise, also known as the spur-thighed tortoise.

 - The Greek tortoise is one of the five species of tortoises from the Mediterranean.

 - They come in various color combinations ranging anywhere between black, dark yellow, gold, and brown.

 - These tortoises have patterns on their shells, which have different colored dots and borders of a traditional Greek mosaic hence the name.

-- Tubs are an easy option for housing your tortoise, however are what I would recommend.
-The main reason being that they retain humidity which is important for tortoises as they cannot regulate their body temperature. wooden enclosures
+- Tubs are an easy option for housing your tortoise; however, wooden enclosures are what I would recommend.
+The main reason being that they retain humidity, which is important for tortoises as they cannot regulate their body temperature.

 Heat and Light

-A heat lamp is vital for Greek tortoises, for basking and to keep the temperature warm enough especially at night, when the temperatures tend to drop or if you keep your air conditioner on.
-They usually hibernate during winter months.
-Along with a heat lamp, they also require a during the day, to help them produce Vitamin D which is essential to strengthening their bones.
-UVB light
+A heat lamp is vital for Greek tortoises, for basking and to keep the temperature warm enough, especially at night, when the temperatures tend to drop or if you keep your air conditioner on.
+They usually hibernate during the winter months.
+Along with a heat lamp, they also require a UVB light during the day to help them produce vitamin D, which is essential to strengthening their bones.

 Greek tortoises love their personal spaces and hidey-holes, so you will often find them digging and burrowing in shaded areas or corners of their enclosure.
 Having fine substrates will make it perfect for them to live as nature intended.